luohaha/LegoKV/README.md

-# LuoKV
+# LegoKV
-Distributed KV store
+Distributed and pluginable KV store just like Lego toys :)